earfulbe/spatialization-max/README.md

 Reverberation Time:
 The reverberation time is controlled by this parameter, revtime, the reverb delay in milliseconds.
 This is multiplied by the reverb sigmoid for sound source distance from (0,0,0).
 That is, the reverb delay is not computed differently per speaker, but for distance from the origin of virtual playback space.

+The main patch is "Virt16SF-reverb.maxpat".
+Subpatches, JSON speaker config files, smaple sounds, and a required Javascript program are included in the distribution.

 Dependencies:
 Currently using the "ambimonitor" from ICST Ambisonics Package - for display and manual manipulation of sound source positions in x,y,z virtual space.